The Best Big Cat Litter Boxes for Large Cats – Reviews and Ratings

 Just like any other cat, every large cat should have two litter boxes.
 If you have two cats, add a third litter box.
 Have a third cat?
 Add a fourth litter box.

-The exception to this is if you have a very large home.
-You’ll want to have multiple cat litter pans throughout the house if the areas accessible to kitty are far spread.
+The exception is if you have a very large home.
+If the areas accessible to kitty are far apart, you’ll want to have multiple cat litter pans throughout the house.

 My cat refuses to use the litter box.
 Does this mean it’s too small?